usherlabs/protobuf-zmq-ts-transport/README.md

 1. Refer to the [protobuf-ts documentation](https://github.com/timostamm/protobuf-ts#quickstart) to generate a client file for your `.proto` services.
 2. Establish and connect a `SUB` and `DEALER` ZeroMQ socket.
-3. Construct a `ZQMClientTransport` object and pass it as an argument when creating a service client.
+3. Construct a `ZMQClientTransport` object and pass it as an argument when creating a service client.
 4. Make sure a service is operational and capable of either publishing data or responding to requests.
 5. Activate any method from the client to either subscribe to a certain topic or request data.